Introducing Base Titanium

 Mining - The Key to Unlocking Kenya's Economic Potential

 As an emerging industry, the mining sector is fragile and needs to be supported by an enabling regulatory environment in order to grow, stabilise and generate sustainable revenues for the Government, as well as to deliver local economic development for counties and communities.

 Base Titanium continues to invest considerable effort internationally to enhance the perception of Kenya’s mining potential, by reiterating the support the Company has received to-date and Government’s commitment to maintaining the rule of law and enforceability of contracts.

 Supporting the Development of Kenya's Emerging Mining Sector

-- The Kwale Project is expected to contribute around $225 million to the Government of Kenya in direct tax and royalty payments over the 13 year life of the mine, in addition to considerable indirect taxation and other economic benefits.
+- The Kwale Project is expected to contribute around $225 million to the Government of Kenya in direct tax and royalty payments and close to $1 billion in GDP contribution over the 13 year life of the mine, in addition to considerable indirect taxation and other economic benefits.

 - The Company’s success will be measured not just by its performance as a miner but also by its role as a catalyst for national development.
 Base Titanium has invested heavily in infrastructure development, including investment of Kshs 5 billion in a port facility at Likoni, a water storage dam, power line and roads – all constructed to international standards.